China grants new investment licenses to five overseas firms in Feb

 China has approved a combined quota of $24.6 billion in investment by 129 foreign investors under its Qualified Foreign Institutional Investor (QFII) system, the regulator said on Friday.
 China introduced the QFII system in 2003.

-Beijing has been easing its controls on inbound investment recently as foreign capital inflows slow, in line with broader efforts to liberalise its capital markets.
+Beijing has been easing its controls on inbound investment recently as foreign capital inflows slow, in line with broader efforts to liberalize its capital markets.

-Domestic media reported in January that China may soon finalise rules governing capital gains taxes on QFII and was soliciting opinions on a draft.
+Domestic media reported in January that China may soon finalize rules governing capital gains taxes on QFII and was soliciting opinions on a draft.

-China controls capital flowing in and out of the country to protect it against financial turbulence, although Beijing has repeatedly pledged to speed up its liberalisation.
-(Reporting by Kazunori Takada; Editing by Daniel Magnowski)
+China controls capital flowing in and out of the country to protect it against financial turbulence, although Beijing has repeatedly pledged to speed up its liberalization.